lavantien/dotfiles/README.md

 - Quality Assurance: **100%**
 - Supported: **AMD** & **Intel** (Wayland), **NVIDIA** (auto X11), **Windows** (Neovim)
 - Turn off `Secure Boot` in your `BIOS` for a smooth installation process
-- Install with `Minimal setup` and **ZFS full disk encryption** to avoid the feds raiding your machine
+- Install with `Minimal setup` and **LVM full disk encryption** to avoid the feds raiding your machine
 - If you're floating on cash make sure to always use Mullvad VPN and Tor Network/Snowflake
 - And if you're broke, use the free WARP and practice good OpSec hygiene
-- A modern software engineering free quality resources library: <https://gist.github.com/lavantien/dc730dad7d7e8157000ddae845eddfd7>
+- A modern software engineering free quality resources library: [gist](https://gist.github.com/lavantien/dc730dad7d7e8157000ddae845eddfd7)

 ## Step-by-Step Standardized Setup for a Fresh Ubuntu 24.04 LTS